klown/personal-data-server/docs/GoogleSsoRegistration.md

     * For development, under "Application privacy policy link", use the proposed privacy policy at the root of the project: `http://localhost:3000/PRIVACY_POLICY.md`.
       This file is located in the source code root directory.
-    * For development, Under "Application privacy policy link", use the dummy service agreement at the root of the project: `http://localhost:3000/TERMS_OF_SERVICE.md`, also located in the root folder of the source.
+    * For development, Under "Application terms of service link", use the dummy service agreement at the root of the project: `http://localhost:3000/TERMS_OF_SERVICE.md`, also located in the root folder of the source.
-    * For "Authorized domains" use `ocadu.ca`.
+    * For development, leave "Authorized domains" blank.
+This is needed in a production scenario and only after Google has authorized the access to their users by the Personal Data Server.
     * For development, enter your email address in the "Developer contact information" field.
 4. Required scopes (step 2 of the "Edit app registration"):